Construction Industry Council (United Kingdom): Organisation

-The Construction Industry Council's work is managed on a day-to day basis by a small secretariat which works under the direction of the Chief Executive who is responsible to the Council.
-The Executive Board acts as the main policy and strategy vehicle of the Council.
+Construction Industry Council's work is managed on a day-to day basis by a small secretariat which works under the direction of the Chief Executive who is responsible to the Council.
+The Board acts as the main policy and strategy vehicle of the Council.

 Chair

 Chairs of the Building or Construction Industry Council and their terms of office:

-From June 2023, the CIC is set to have its first female chair: Dr Wei Yang (a town planner and past president of the Royal Town Planning Institute).
-Her appointment also puts women in the majority on the CIC board.
+In June 2023, Dr Wei Yang became CIC's first female chair.
+A town planner and past president of the Royal Town Planning Institute, her appointment also put women in the majority on the CIC board.

 Membership

 The Construction Industry Council has three categories of membership: Full; Associate; and Honorary Affiliate Members.

 Full members, as of February 2022, are: